worldbank/OpenNightLights/onl/tutorials/mod6_0_overview.md

 # Overview

 After working through the previous modules of this tutorial, you should have a basic understanding of how to access, analyze and visualize satellite data.
-One of the best ways to improve your skills with data science and remote sensing (as with many things!) is to try hands-on examples.
+One of the best ways to improve your skills with data science and remote sensing, as with many things, is through hands-on examples.

 ## Economic activity in Nepal
-This module presents an approach for assessing changes in built-up land cover in Nepal.
-In addition to using fundamental techniques introduced in the previous tutorial modules, participants will be exposed to two new concepts in the remote sensing domain: data fusion and image classification.
+This module presents an approach for assessing change in built-up land cover in Nepal.
+In addition to using fundamental techniques introduced in the previous tutorial modules, participants will be exposed to two new concepts in the remote sensing domain: data integration (sometimes called data fusion) and image classification.

 **Topics and activities include:**